-- 1. A description of the compensation program supported by relevant data comparing it to other industry or relevant benchmark programs and including the following components. - a.
-Philosophy and strategy for all pay delivery programs. - b.
-System for establishing a job worth hierarchy. - c.
-Method for relating internal job worth hierarchy to external market. - d.
-System that links individual and/or group performance to compensation decisions. - e.
-Method for planning and monitoring the expenditure of funds. - f.
-Method for ensuring compliance with applicable laws and regulations. - g.
-System for communicating the programs to employees. - h.
-System for internal controls and self-assessment. - i.
-System to ensure that reimbursement of compensation, including stipends, for employees who are on joint appointments with a parent or other organization shall be on a pro-rated basis. - 2.
-Proposed major compensation program design changes for approval prior to implementation. - 3.
+- 1. A description of the compensation program supported by relevant data comparing it to other industry or relevant benchmark programs and including the following components. - 2.
+Philosophy and strategy for all pay delivery programs. - a.
+System for establishing a job worth hierarchy. - b.
+Method for relating internal job worth hierarchy to external market. - c.
+System that links individual and/or group performance to compensation decisions. - d.
+Method for planning and monitoring the expenditure of funds. - e.
+Method for ensuring compliance with applicable laws and regulations. - f.
+System for communicating the programs to employees. - g.
+System for internal controls and self-assessment. - h.
+System to ensure that reimbursement of compensation, including stipends, for employees who are on joint appointments with a parent or other organization shall be on a pro-rated basis. - 3.
+Proposed major compensation program design changes for approval prior to implementation. - 4.
 Annual Compensation Increase Plan and reports as follows. - a.
-The Compensation Increase Plan (CIP) should include the following components and data: - (1) Comparison of average pay to market average pay. - (2) Information regarding surveys used for comparison. - (3) Aging factors used for escalating survey data and supporting information.
+The Compensation Increase Plan (CIP) should include the following components and data: - (1) Comparison of average pay to market average pay. - (2) Information regarding surveys used for comparison. - (3) Aging factors used for escalating survey data and supporting information. - (4) Projection of escalation in the market and supporting information. - (5) Information to support proposed structure adjustments, if any. - (6) Analysis to support special adjustments.